jarss/TAONAW/content/Help Desk Head Desk/my-new-sonya6000.md

 So if all I want is a better camera and to take better photos...
 Why not just get a good dedicated camera without an $800 phone attached to it?

 Within minutes I was already watching a [YouTube Video](https://www.youtube.com/watch?v=9XDQUpLKpaI) about the four different types for digital cameras (by the way, [Dave McKeegan](https://www.youtube.com/channel/UCjYxkqv3N2p1WwjKvbZykvg) has a bunch of very well-made explanatory videos about photography).
 Hours turned to days as I swallowed everything I could from YouTube and photography websites.
-When I felt I got an idea of what would work best for me (a generic-purpose mirrorless camera) I posted on Reddit and settled on the [Sony a6000](https://www.dpreview.com/search/?query=sony a6000&product=sony%5Fa6000).
+When I felt I got an idea of what would work best for me (a generic-purpose mirrorless camera) I posted on Reddit and settled on the [Sony a6000](https://www.dpreview.com/search/?query=sony%20a6000&product=sony%5Fa6000).

+{{< figure src="/ox-hugo/20191128.jpg" >}}

 My decision was based on a couple of factors: